SignalK/signalk.github.io/_developers/apis_and_conventions.md

 #### Streaming WebSocket API: /signalk/v1/stream

 Initiates a WebSocket connection that will start streaming the server's updates as Signal K delta messages.
-You can further specify the contents of the stream by using a more specific URL: `/signalk/v1/stream/vessels/self` will stream just the `self` vessel's data.
+You can specify the contents of the stream by using a specific URL:

-To initiate the subscription protocol use URL parameter `/signalk/v1/stream?requireSubscriptions=true`.
-In subscription mode the server will start with no subscriptions, hence no data will be streamed.
-The client should send subscription messages upstream to the server to start receiving the corresponding data items.
+- ws://hostname/signalk/v1/stream?subscribe=self
+- ws://hostname/signalk/v1/stream?subscribe=all
+- ws://hostname/signalk/v1/stream?subscribe=none

+With no query parameter the default is `self`, which will stream the data related to the `self` object. `all` will stream all the updates the server sees and `none` will stream only the heartbeat, until the client issues subscribe messages in the WebSocket stream.

+If a server does not support some streaming options listed in here it must respond with http status code `505 Not Implemented`.

 See [Subscription Protocol](subscription_protocol.html) for more details.

 ##### Connection Hello